Duhkha/real-time-image-analytics/README.md

 * **`/frontend`**: Contains the Remix web application for visualization.
     * Queries backend services (likely an API layer interacting with S3 metadata or Elasticsearch in a future iteration) to display processing results.
     * See `frontend/README.md` (or standard Remix project docs) for details.
+* **`/cloud-services`**: Contains a copy of docker-compose.yml that is used to build the services stack on our external cloud server.

 ## Workflow